FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_serverLogs/r_st_logFileDetails/r_st_log4j_files.md

 -   `%c` is the Java class name
 -   `%m` is the log message

-You might also find Java stack traces in these logs. <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Global Support can use these to determine the cause of a particular error condition.
+You might also find Java stack traces in these logs. {{< SecureTransport/companyname  >}} Global Support can use these to determine the cause of a particular error condition.

 The following table log4j configuration files in `<FILEDRIVEHOME>/conf`, the log output they control, and the default destinations.